 I’d been given the assignment to go and work with a company that produced roll-formed metal parts for the appliance industry just outside of Chattanooga, Tennessee.
-I had just moved from Toyota City, Japan to Lexington, KY.
-Toyota had transferred me from a product planning job (read desk jockey) to a job working at Toyota Supplier Support Center (TSSC).
+I had just moved from Toyota City, Japan, to Lexington, Kentucky.
+Toyota had transferred me from a product planning job (read desk jockey) to working at Toyota Supplier Support Center (TSSC).

 Toyota established TSSC in 1992 with the sole purpose of sharing the vaunted Toyota Production System (TPS) with any manufacturing company that was interested in transforming its manufacturing operations from traditional push-type manufacturing to a pull system using TPS.
-Amazingly, Toyota did this for nothing – for many years, we didn’t even charge companies for our travel costs.
-A good majority of these companies were Toyota suppliers, but many also were not.
-Furniture manufacturers, toy manufacturers, household goods manufacturers, and companies in many other industries could benefit by learning about TPS.
-And Toyota helped companies actually change the plant floor – this was not a training course.
+Amazingly, Toyota did this for nothing — for many years, we didn’t even charge companies for our travel costs.
+Of course, a majority of these companies were Toyota suppliers, but many also were not.
+So, furniture, toy, and household goods manufacturers and companies in many other industries could benefit by learning about TPS.
+And Toyota helped companies actually change the plant floor — this was not a training course.

-This was done for many reasons, some political, but regardless Toyota had made a big corporate decision that it would give its most precious knowhow to anyone who asked.
+Toyota helped these other companies for many reasons, some political.
+Still, regardless Toyota had made a significant corporate decision to give its most precious know-how to anyone who asked.
 To this day, that idea seems a bit unreal to me.

 But I was a fairly young employee who had spent six years working in Toyota Motor Corporation (TMC) in Toyota City, Japan, the only American in a Department of 150 people.
 And the work I did was all administrative, working with Chief Engineers to plan new vehicles for overseas markets.

-My mentor at this project was a man by the name of Mr. Yokoi (I mentioned him in my last column) and he had been sent for 4 months to the U.S. from Japan to help TSSC transform companies and to develop people like me.
-Greenhorn Americans who had little or no experience.
+My mentor at this project was Mr. Yokoi (I mentioned him in my last column), who had been sent for four months to the U.S. from Japan to help TSSC transform companies and develop people like me, greenhorn Americans who had little or no experience.

 My career up to this point had been behind a desk.
-I was an English major in college with no production background at all.
-No engineering experience.
-But Toyota chose to invest in trying to make me one.
+I was an English major in college with no production background — and no engineering experience.
+But Toyota chose to invest in trying to educate me.

-Mr. Yokoi had given me, what I’m sure to him, was a simple assignment to take out the waste of this operation so that one person could do welding, packing and boxing.
-I’m also sure he knew that with my capability, this would not be easy.
+Mr. Yokoi had given me, what I’m sure to him, was a simple assignment to take out the waste of this operation so that one person could do welding, packing, and boxing.
+But I’m also sure he knew that, with my capability, this would not be easy.

-I stood and watched, wrote down a few ideas I had for improvements, and after what seemed like eternity (though it was only a couple hours) Mr. Yokoi stopped by again.
+I stood and watched, wrote down a few ideas I had for improvements, and after what seemed like an eternity (though it was only a couple of hours), Mr. Yokoi stopped by again.
 He asked what I’d done.
-I showed him my ideas and shared my brilliance, believing that he would fully agree.
+I showed him my ideas and shared my brilliance, believing he would fully agree.
 My ideas were so good!
-One example: as part of the welding process, the operator had to stand and hold the right side of the part while the left side was welded.
-This seemed like waste to me.
-He just stood there holding the part – why not ask maintenance to build a small jig on which the part could rest.
+One example: as part of the welding process, the operator had to stand and hold the part’s right side while the left side was welded, which seemed like waste to me.
+He just stood there holding the part — why not ask maintenance to build a small jig on which it could rest.
 Pretty smart, huh?

-This time he came back in 5 minutes.
-He had a bunch of cardboard under his left arm and roll of duct tape in his right hand.
+This time he came back in five minutes.
+He had a bunch of cardboard under his left arm and a roll of duct tape in his right hand.

 WTF was I supposed to do with this stuff?

 So I spent the next hour figuring out how this might work, how I might design it.
-I wrote out a sketch.
-Mr. Yokoi came back.
-I showed him my sketch.
+I wrote out a sketch, and when Mr. Yokoi came back, I showed it to him.
 He looked at the cardboard and duct tape laying on the factory floor next to the machine and said: “Maybe you didn’t understand.
 I wanted you to actually use that stuff.
-You don’t need this.” (pointing at my notepad – again, edited for English quality and cordiality).
+You don’t need this” (again, edited for English quality and cordiality), while pointing at my sketch.
 He looked at me much less pleased this time and stormed off quickly.

-First of all, it took me a more than an hour just to get something cut out and constructed with the cardboard and duct tape that had hope of being sturdy enough to hold up under repeated use.
-Then, once I’d gotten something together I realized that in order to try it, I actually had to interact with the Team Member doing the job to see:
+First of all, it took me more than an hour just to get something cut out and constructed with the cardboard and duct tape that had hope of being sturdy enough to hold up under repeated use.
+Then, once I’d gotten something together, I realized that to try it, I actually had to interact with the Team Member doing the job to see:

 - If it worked for him.
 Did this help him solve a struggle he had?